 Ede & Ravenscroft cannot guarantee to supply you with an outfit if you leave your booking later than 21 days before the ceremony.
 Limited spare stock is taken to the ceremony, but this is charged at a premium rate on a first come, first served basis.

 Where is the collection and drop-off point for gowns and hoods?

-Arkwright 006.
+You can collect your gown from the Pavilion building.
+You will drop-off your gown in the reception venue.
 Stewards will be able to direct you on the day.